agustealo/agustealo.github.io/_posts/2014-09-03-self-marketing-for-freelance-designers.md

 </p>

 <p style="padding-left: 30px;">
   Free consulting give potential customers 30-60 minutes of your time for free.
 Try not to push a sale on them, just give them your expert assessment feedback, whatever.
 Leave them with your business card and notes from the conversation on a letterhead with your business info, and be on your way.
-This will show the client what you&#8217;re capable of doing for them, making them so happy they didn&#8217;t even have to pay for the excellent consulting they feel almost obligated to hire you as a way to pay you back for your time you gave them.
+This will show the client what you're capable of doing for them, making them so happy they didn&#8217;t even have to pay for the excellent consulting they feel almost obligated to hire you as a way to pay you back for your time you gave them.
 </p>

 <p style="padding-left: 30px;">